 Step 4 – Go ahead and paint the snowman faces.
 Don’t forget to pencil in the face features before using the paint markers.
 Use buttons, burlap squares or paint to make buttons down the front of the snowman.
 Buttons can also be used as eyes.
 Just be creative and have fun.

 Step 5 – To assemble the snowmen, first I glued the bottom wood slice (the one from step 4) to the base wood slice.
 Next, I glued a balsa wood strip to the back and then glued the other pieces of the snowman to it.
 Instead of the wood strips, a paint stick cut down, or a plastic knife will work too.
 Using a strip of something solid down the back is an easy way to hold your wood slice snowman together.
 I used gorilla wood glue for this part of the project, because I didn’t feel like hot glue would hold.
 Sit the assembled snowmen aside to dry.

 Step 6 – It’s time to dress up the little guys.
 Use strips of fabric, old sweaters or socks like in the log family project.
 Again, I used my glue gun and rubber bands to make the hats and scarfs and to hold them on.

 Rustic Candle Centerpiece Using Logs

-This festive DIY project made with tree branches was super easy and it offers a rustic elegance to my Christmas decor that I love.
+This festive DIY project made with tree branches was super easy and it offers a rustic elegance to my Christmas decorations that I love.
 It’s perfect for the centerpiece on a dining room table or coffee table.
 For some reason, we did a very bad job of getting process photos of these, but I’m hoping you’ll be able to figure everything out.
 Please feel free to ask any questions in the comments section at the bottom of the post.

 - Logs (3 – 4 inches in diameter).
 Cut 3 (7, 6 and 5 inches are the approximate heights we used)

 - A large log slice to set the arrangement on.
 A flat plate can also be used.